Last update: December 2023

 Carvolution is entitled to prematurely terminate the Contract without notice for good cause in the following cases:

 The obligations upon the ending of the Contract apply (Section 20).
-In particular, the Customer shall owe Carvolution the contractually agreed-upon monthly flat rate only up to the point in time of contract termination (the commenced month is payable in full).
+In particular, the Customer shall only owe Carvolution the contractually agreed monthly flat rate up to the time of termination of the Contract (the commenced month is payable in full).

 The Customer must notify Carvolution of the following without delay in writing via email (email@example.com) or, if possible, via the Carvolution app:

 Changes in the information provided by the Customer upon conclusion of the Contract (e.g. name, address, town, head office, main user, location of vehicle etc.);

 Loss of the Customer’s or the main user’s valid driver's licence (e.g. confiscation);

 If repair, maintenance, or a tyre change becomes necessary;

 Indications of a vehicle defect (e.g. when warning lights come on or there are unusual noises, smells, or other circumstances);

 Imminent or completed seizure, retention, requisition, levy of execution, or confiscation of the vehicle or the initiation of any bankruptcy proceedings;